GrinonBarrett/Taksidos/Core Rules/6=Character Creation/Classes/Berserk.md

 The first attack you make each round while in your battle-rage trance gains a bonus equal to your heroism for the purpose of determining if the successful attack is a critical hit.

 ### 2) Wrathful Strike
 If you are successfully wounded by a creature you can perceive while vulnerable, you may use your reaction to face that foe and perform either a melee or thrown attack against them with disadvantage.
 If your attack roll total is greater than theirs, this does not count against the use of your reaction for the round.
+If your attack is a critical hit, you may choose to intimidate the foe.
+If you do, they become so overcome with fear that they are either vulnerable or dazed (your choice) until the end of the next round.

 ### 3) Panicked Frenzy
-When you fail a save against a fear effect, but not critically fail, you may use your action to into Panicked Frenzy.
+When you fail a save against a fear effect, but not critically fail, you may use your action to enter a Panicked Frenzy.
 This frenzy funtions identically to your battlerage trance, but is not cumulative with it.
 If you are already in your battlerage trance, it is replaced by the panicked frenzy (thus you are not afflicted by the battlerage trance ending).
 Any features which benefit your battlerage trance also affect your panicked frenzy.
 This frenzy lasts as long as you are affected by the fear.

 ### 3) Shout
 You may use your reaction to produce a shout which affects any number of creatures you can perceive within 3 yards.
 Those creatures get a -2 penalty to the next d20 they roll before the end of the next round.